Randers Ricci soliton homogeneous nilmanifolds: Abstract

 \section{Abstract}

-Let $F$ be a left invariant Randers metric on a simply connected nilpotent Lie group $N$, induced by a left invariant Riemannian metric ${\hat{\textbf{\textit{a}}}}$ and a Killing vector field $X$ of the Riemannian manifold $(N,{\hat{\textbf{\textit{a}}}})$.
-Then, $(N,F)$ is a Ricci soliton if and only if $(N,F)$ is a semialgebraic Ricci soliton.
+Let $F$ be a left invariant Randers metric on a simply connected nilpotent Lie group $N$, induced by a left invariant Riemannian metric ${\hat{\textbf{\textit{a}}}}$ and a vector field $X$ which is $I_{\hat{\textbf{\textit{a}}}}(M)$-invariant.
+If the Ricci flow equation has a unique solution then, $(N,F)$ is a Ricci soliton if and only if $(N,F)$ is a semialgebraic Ricci soliton.